rakhimov/scram/doc/scram_description.rst

 #.
 Priority AND :
-    Output fault occurs if all of the input faults occur in a specific sequence (the sequence is represented by a Conditioning Event, usually drawn to the right of the gate.)
+    Output fault occurs if all of the input faults occur in a specific sequence.
+This gate is for the dynamic tree analysis.
-    The sequence also be from first to last member.
+    The sequence may also be from first to last member or left to right.

 #.
 Exclusive OR (XOR) :
     Output fault occurs if exactly one of the two input